Thursday, March 30, 2006

 About Me

-I am a mother to two amazing kids and a military wife to a wonderful husband.
+I am a mother to two amazing kids and wife to a retired Air Force Sergeant.
 They are truly my best friends, my whole life.

 I was born in Mozambique but shortly after had to leave due to the Independence War and there began my journey.
 From Mozambique to Rhodesia (Zimbabwe) and then to Portugal, where we lived for 10 years and finally to South Africa where I spent most of my life.
 It is what I consider my home, it's where I did my schooling, where I made my first friends, had my first boyfriend and grew into a young woman.